comingofflais-com/LLM-Moderator-for-wpForo/README.md

 - Set the mute duration or leave empty for fallback duration if flag type not specified
 - Optional append a custom message at the end of the post body with AI formatting tags {TYPE} and {RESPONSE}
 - Removing all flag types will repopulate with default flag types **WARNING** If you do not want any moderation, deactivate the plugin.
 Otherwise it will query to the LLM regardless of the fact that all flags are disabled.
-Or you can remove/unsave your OpenRouter key, this will disable moderation, but prevent the muted users from posting until their mutes expire.
-And also to keep showing and cleaning old flag metrics.
+Another option is to remove/unsave your OpenRouter key, this will disable moderation with some slight de-optimization effect on your website.
+Will still prevent the currently muted users from posting until their mutes expire.
+And also to keep showing old flag metrics.

 ## Database